predix-ui/predix-ui/_pages/develop/vis/configure-toolbar.md

 ```

-And all the two charts needs in terms of extra attributes are:
+Each of the two charts need a bit of extra configuration:

 ```html
 <px-vis-...